 \subsection{Cold temperature-related events}

-Equipment failures and power outages in winter months have frequently been caused by polar vortexes' severe cold and icing conditions.
-Some of the significant disturbances and their causes are reviewed below.
+Equipment failures and power outages in winter months have frequently been caused by polar vortices' severe cold and icing conditions.
+Some of the most significant disturbances and their causes are reviewed below.

-\subsubsection{December 4-5, 2002, North Carolina}
+\subsubsection{December 4--5, 2002, North Carolina}

-An ice storm in North Carolina coated the state in 0.75-1 inch of ice.
-This ice built up on power lines, power lines carrying equipment, and trees.
-Many trees still had their leaves because the storm occurred early in the winter.
+An ice storm in North Carolina coated the state in 0.75--1 inch of ice.
+This ice built up on power lines, power-line-carrying equipment, and trees.
+Many trees still had their leaves, because the storm occurred early in the winter.
 This extra surface area allowed more ice to accumulate on the trees, which caused a great number of them to fall onto power lines.
 North Carolina suffered around 362,000 outages, and its three principal utilities experienced many equipment failures.
-Across these utilities 4,523 poles, 5,587 cross-arms, and 40,760 insulators were damaged.
+Across these utilities, 4,523 poles, 5,587 cross-arms, and 40,760 insulators were damaged.
 Additionally, 4,503 transformers and 116,048 fuses were replaced \cite{event_40}.

-\subsubsection{February 1-5, 2011, Southwest}
+\subsubsection{February 1--5, 2011, Southwest}

 The power outages during this cold weather event were primarily due to generation failure and a low natural gas supply.
 However, two transmission failures were reported, and they caused a loss of 89 MW of power.
 Additionally, cold grease in a circuit breaker slowed its breaking, which caused six generators to trip offline \cite{event_41}.